ts4nfdi/terminology-service-suite/README.md

 This package is published as source code and compiled as an npm package on [GitHub.com](https://github.com/nfdi4health/semlookp-widgets/).
 To install the package, you need to authenticate to GitHub.com.
 Detailed documentation on this topic can be found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token).

 In short: add the following two lines to your local npm configuraiton `~/.npmrc`.
-Repleace `TOKEN` with yout personal access token (classic).
+Replace `TOKEN` with your personal access token (classic).
 ```
 //npm.pkg.github.com/:_authToken=TOKEN
 @nfdi4health:registry=https://npm.pkg.github.com